microshare/microshare.github.io/docs/2/installer/devices/tabs-open-close-manual-reset.md

 ---
 layout: docs
-title: Manual Reset - How to Perform a manual reset of a TABS Motion and Open Close Sensor
+title: TABS Open Close Manual Reset
-description: Manual Reset - How to Perform a manual reset of a TABS Motion and Open Close Sensor
+description: TABS Open Close Manual Reset
 toc: true
 ---
 ---------------------------------------
-### Manual Reset - How to Perform a manual reset of a TABS Motion Sensor and Open Close Sensor
+### How to Perform a Manual Reset of a TABS Open/Close Sensor

 1. Insure that the device is located within the gateway\'s range.